polkadot-developers/polkadot-docs/develop/blockchains/testing/runtime.md

 This test demonstrates how `pallet_b` can trigger a change in `pallet_a`'s state, verifying that the pallets interact properly within the runtime.

-For more information about testing more specific elements like storage, errors, and events, see the [Testing Pallets](/develop/blockchains/testing/setup/){target=\_blank} article.
+For more information about testing more specific elements like storage, errors, and events, see the [Pallet Testing](/develop/blockchains/custom-blockchains/pallet-testing/){target=\_blank} article.

 ???
 "Integration Test - Complete Code"
     The complete code for the integration test is shown below: